Catalin246/buy-my-house/DOCUMENTATION.md

 Attributes: Link to the mortgage offer document.
 CustomerEmial: Customer's email for communication.
 Status: Current status of the offer (e.g., "sent," "viewed," "expired").
-ExpirationDate: Date and time when the offer expires.
 OfferURL: URL to the document stored in Blob Storage.
 Timestamp: Date and time when the offer was created or last updated.